BEST WESTERN Bay Harbor Hotel

 Most Popular Area Attractions

-When you're exploring Tampa, be sure to cruise along the Courtney Campbell Causeway and check out the Ben T. Davis Beach.
-Conveniently found just west of N. Rocky Point Dr., the Ben T. Davis Beach yields sterling views of the Old Tampa Bay, and it features picnic areas, concessions, grills, and shelters if you're trying to escape the sun's rays for a bit.
+The park, found just west of North Rocky Point Drive, features picnic areas, concessions, grills, and shelters if you're trying to escape the sun's rays for a bit.

 Located in west central Florida, the De Soto National Memorial in Bradenton acts as a memorial for Spanish Conquistador Hernando de Soto.
 The memorial features many sights to see and things to do minutes from St. Petersburg and Tampa.